 As the days and weeks passed, the closest of friends came and went, my four months drew to a close, my flight to the Utah dessert approached.
 Open Skies Wilderness Therapy.
 Hiking, making food over a fire made by a bow and spindle, showers once a week with a bucket of water over the head, therapy, nature, letters, no technology, no distractions, nowhere to hide, no nothing.
 Nothing but ourselves.
 Learning to live with ourselves, nourishing our bodies to fuel the day ahead.
 After three months there, enter the doors of The Priory.
 Yet another place surrounded by the philosophy of recovery.

 By now I had gained a wealth of knowledge about recovery and myself.
 I can't say by this point I wanted to fully recover.
 I dedicated my life to faking it: half-hearted recovery on the outside to please everyone else, but the battleground inside remained.
-I would recover, if I could remain thin, and emancipated.
+I would recover, if I could remain thin.
 A brutal beating of myself.
 It was such a twisted relationship; she was the abuser I could not leave.
 Recovery, relapse, recovery, relapse, recovery, relapse on repeat.
 The addict inside of me took any form: drugs, drink, restriction, purging, excessive exercise, cutting, overdose, suicide attempts.
 Our secrets keep us sick, they say, and they most certainly did.

 Then the day came.
 That one day that my dear family and friends had been waiting for.
 It was so overdue.
 I couldn't keep living this life.
 The utter guilt I felt for destroying my family’s sanity.
 I was done with the appointments, the blood tests, always being cold, x amounts of steps per day, brittle hair and brittle bones, body checking, laxatives, excuses, pounds and kilos.
 Drinking as soon as I woke up, being blackout drunk, waking up places unknown, cursing at everyone, anger and aggression, a bottle of vodka a day.
 Putting not only my life at risk because of drinking but my friends’ too.
 Hiding scars.
 The hatred I had for myself.
 I had become totally scared of what I was capable of.
 Flirting with death every damn day.
 I didn't want to just survive in this insanity-ridden game.
 I was done.
 It was finally time that I put all I had learnt in place.
 Time that I stopped letting that voice in my head bully me.
 That this time I really did stick to recovery.
 Relapse was not an option.